Backlash (2017): Preliminary matches

 The actual pay-per-view opened with Shinsuke Nakamura facing Dolph Ziggler.
 Ziggler performed a "Zig Zag" on Nakamura for a near-fall.
 Ziggler performed a superkick to the back of Nakamura's neck for a near-fall.
 In the end, Nakamura performed an Inverted Exploder Suplex and a "Kinshasa" on Ziggler to win the match.

-Next, The Usos (Jey and Jimmy Uso) defended the SmackDown Tag Team Championship against Breezango (Fandango and Tyler Breeze).
+Next, The Usos (Jey Uso and Jimmy Uso) defended the SmackDown Tag Team Championship against Breezango (Fandango and Tyler Breeze).
 During the match, Breeze disguised himself as a janitor and an elderly woman, which allowed him to get some offense on The Usos.
-The match ended when Jey performed a Superkick on Fandango to retain the title.
+The match ended when Jey performed a Superkick on Fandango to retain the titles.

 Afterwards, Sami Zayn faced Baron Corbin.
 In the end, Zayn performed a "Helluva Kick" on Corbin to win the match.

 Later, SmackDown Women's Champion Naomi, Charlotte Flair, and Becky Lynch faced The Welcoming Committee (Natalya, Tamina, and Carmella).
 In the climax, Natalya forced Lynch to submit to the "Sharpshooter" to win the match.

 Next, Kevin Owens defended the United States Championship against AJ Styles.
 In the end, Styles performed a Phenomenal Forearm off the barricade on Owens.
 As Styles attempted a Styles Clash atop the announce table, Owens countered, trapping Styles' leg in the announce table.
 Styles was eventually counted out, thus Owens retained the title.

 In the penultimate match, Luke Harper faced Erick Rowan.
 The match ended when Harper performed a "Discus Clothesline" on Rowan to win the match.